basnijholt/glove80/README.md

 - **sources/…_metadata.json** store the metadata we need to keep intact (titles, UUIDs, notes, tags, release filenames) per layout family.
 - **src/glove80/base.py** defines the shared `LayerSpec`/`KeySpec`
-  helpers used by all layouts, regardless of brand.
+  helpers used by every layout. `src/glove80/specs/` builds on top of that with declarative macro/hold-tap/combo/input-listener data classes.
-- **src/glove80/tailorkey/** contains the TailorKey implementation:
+- **src/glove80/tailorkey/** contains TailorKey’s generated layers (styled with helpers such as `layers/mouse.py` and `layers/hrm.py`), the `specs/` describing macros/combos/etc., and the `layouts.py` composer that stitches everything together.
-  declarative layer modules under `layers/`, the `layouts.py` composer, and the layer registry used by tests/CI.
+- **src/glove80/quantum_touch/** mirrors the same structure for QuantumTouch;
-- **src/glove80/quantum_touch/** mirrors the same structure for the QuantumTouch layout—all layers are generated via `LayerSpec`/`KeySpec`.
+  mouse layers and finger-training layers are driven by shared factories so new variants only require spec changes.
 - **src/glove80/metadata.py** loads the release metadata (UUIDs, titles, etc.) once with type checking so scripts and tests share it safely.
 - **scripts/generate_layouts.py** regenerates every supported layout (TailorKey,